 - Pat the pollock dry on a paper-towel-lined plate; season lightly with salt and pepper and the blackening spice blend.

 In the same pan used for the salsa, warm 1 to 2 tablespoons oil over medium-high heat until hot but not smoking.
 Arrange the pollock pieces in an even layer and cook, undisturbed, until very lightly browned on one side, 1 to 2 minutes.
-Turn the fish and cook until opaque and flaky, about 1 minute more.
+Turn and cook until the flesh is opaque and flaky, about 1 minute more.